firefly-iii/docs/docs/docs/firefly-iii/advanced-concepts/bills.md

 You can keep an eye on your expected recurring expenses by creating bills.
 Things like rent and utilities must be paid every month and Firefly III can keep track of such things.

+If you want to read more about bills, check out the [official documentation on bills](https://docs.firefly-iii.org/advanced-concepts/bills).

 When you create a bill, you tell Firefly III in what range you expect the bill to be.
 You also input the title of the bill, and how often the bill is expected to be paid.

+* The name is descriptive only and is not used internally.
 * Minimum amount: 700,-
 * Maximum amount: 800,-
 * Description: Monthly rent
 * Repeats every month

 These properties by themselves are mostly cosmetic.
 They allow Firefly III to predict for you how much you should expect to spend on these bills.
 On the frontpage, a little box will tell you how you're doing.

+If you enter a number in the "skip" field, the bill will be automatically skipped every X times; a bill that arrives every 3 months can be entered by filling in "2".

+If you edit a bill and change the amount, the rule will not be automatically updated to match.
+When you delete the bill, transactions associated with the bill will lose this association.
+The transaction will be saved.

 ## Triggering a bill